 Iwan and Manuela Wirth seem to have the Midas touch, and their 17th century pub The Bull, an easy meander from Bruton, is just another example.
 In winter, take over one of the many nooks by the fire with a roast, or make the most of the garden in the summer months.
 Sitting on the edge of the Stourhead National Trust estate, it’s ideal to combine a pint or two here with a good walk.

-Part of No.1 Bruton, Osip is the latest newcomer to Bruton’s blossoming food scene.
-Helmed by Merlin Labron-Johnson, the rising star chef who won a Michelin star at 24-years-old at London’s Portland restaurant, the menu here is a beautiful love letter to its native Somerset.
-For dinner there is no menu, but you can expect multiple courses with delicate dishes such as grilled cucumber with smoked eel and Russet apple, black truffle macaron and roe buck with parsnip and purple mustard.
+On the ground floor of No.1 Bruton, Osip is helmed by Merlin Labron-Johnson, the rising star chef who won a Michelin star at 24-years-old at London’s Portland restaurant.
+The food here is a love letter to the restaurant's native Somerset: expect multiple courses at dinner with delicate dishes such as grilled cucumber with smoked eel and Russet apple, black truffle macaron and roe buck with parsnip and purple mustard.
+Book well ahead.

 One of the originals on Bruton’s craft scene, Caro is like a pocket of Scandinavia in Somerset, curated by former trend forecaster Natalie Jones.
 Pick up Aesop goodies, tarot bracelets, coloured glass straws and candle holders — as well as a cup of coffee and slice of cake.
 Caro is also a one-bedroom B&B, events space and interiors styling service.

 - The florist… Lunaria

 A floral studio rooted in Somerset, which you can arrange to visit to pick up founder Deborah Bain’s whimsical creations that often feature beautiful dried grasses such as pampas.